paunik/ScrollMagic/Support:-Rules-and-Instructions.md

 Only once the animation plays like you want it to add it to the ScrollScene.

-_**TIPP:** If your animation is further down in the DOM and you can't reach it before it plays, make use of the `delay` option of TweenMax.
+_**Hint:** If your animation is further down in the DOM and you can't reach it before it plays, make use of the `delay` option of TweenMax.
 Just don't forget to remove it once everything animates like you want it to._

 ## 3. Isolate the problem